cathymonkey/Unit_3/iEat_foodStockApp/iEat.md

             text_size: self.size
             size_hint: 0.08,0.08
             pos_hint:{"x":0.055,"top":0.54}
+            #set up the background color of the button
             background_color: 138/255,69/255,19/255,0.4
+            # connect to the.py, returning to the login screen
             on_release:
                 root.parent.current = "LoginScreen"
 ```
 The following is the UI for the home screen.
+It contains two buttons `Go to Your Food Storage` and `Add Food`.
 <img src = "https://github.com/cathymonkey/Unit_3/blob/main/iEat_foodStockApp/t_home.png" width = "720" height = "560">

 Figure 7.
 Home Screen